Corporate GovernanceCorporate Governance Guidelines

 3

-Independent Outside Directors will supervise the conflict of interest between the Company and Directors/controlling shareholder, etc., and also appropriately reflect the opinions of stakeholders including minority shareholders on the Board of Directors from an independent viewpoint.
+Independent Outside Directors shall supervise any conflicts of interest that may arise between the Company and Directors/controlling shareholder, etc., and also appropriately reflect the opinions of stakeholders, including minority shareholders, on the Board of Directors from an independent standpoint.

 (Chairman of the Board of Directors)